Last updated: November 2021

 |D||Buses, coaches, taxis, private hire vehicles, heavy goods vehicles, vans, minibusses, cars, the local authority has the option to include motorcycles|

-Bath is in Class C, and Birmingham is in Class D.
+Bath is Class C, Birmingham is Class D, and Portsmouth is Class B.

 Each vehicle type has a minimum emission standard.
 You can find your vehicle’s emission standard in your vehicle logbook or from your vehicle manufacturer.